rinatkhaziev/wp-frontend-uploader/readme.txt

 1. `form_layout` => This determines whether the form is saved as a post (‘post’), as a media file (‘image’), or as a post with images (‘post_image’).
 The default is ‘image.’
 Example: [fu-upload-form class="your-class" title="Upload your media" form_layout=”post”]
 1. `title` => Add this [fu-upload-form] shortcode, and this will be the Headline that will be displayed before the form.
 Example: [fu-upload-form class="your-class" title="Upload your media"]
 1. `class` => HTML class of the form, defaults to 'validate'.
 If you want your form being validated - do not remove validate class.
 If you would like to item to be required before a user can submit, you can set it to ‘required.’
 Example: [input type="text" name="post_title" id="title" class="required"]
 1. `success_page` => URL to redirect on successful submission, defaults to the URL where the form is being displayed.
+For security reasons this should be an URL on your site (no external links).
+You can use [fu-upload-response] shortcode to display success/error messages on the given page.
 1. `category` => ID of category the post should be attached (only in post or post+image mode).
 1. `post_id` => ID of the post the image should be attached to.
 Defaults to the post ID of the post the shortcode is on.
 1. `post_type` => Any registered whitelisted post type.
 Defaults to 'post'.
 Works only in post and post+image modes.